laravel/docs/cashier-paddle.md

     $response = $user->subscription('default')->charge(12.99, 'Support Add-on');

-In contrary to [single charges](#single-charges) this method will immediately charge the customer's set payment method for the subscription.
+In contrast to [single charges](#single-charges), this method will immediately charge the customer's set payment method for the subscription.
 The amount is always in the currency of which the subscription currently is set to.

 <a name="updating-payment-information"></a>
 ### Updating Payment Information